-The capability provided to the customer is to use the provider’s applications running on ainfrastructure.
+The capability provided to the customer-x is to use the provider’s applications running on a infrastructure.
 The applications are accessible from various client devices through either a thin client interface, such as a web browser or an application user interface.
 The customer does not manage or control the underlying cloud infrastructure (network, servers, operating systems, storage, or even individual application capabilities), with the possible exception of limited user-specific application configuration settings.

 Scalability is the ability of a system to handle increased traffic or data load without impact on the system performance, and the ability to be easily maintained and enhanced.
 There are two scalability methods for improving the performance:

 |security||In the context of e-commerce software, security refers to the applied policies and protocols designed to secure the storage, transmission and processing of sensitive data.
 With Intershop 7 and Intershop Commerce Management this includes, but is not limited to|

 |selling organization||In Enfinity Suite 6/Intershop 7/Intershop Commerce Management, the sales organization represents the owner or root organization of a system that implements a multi-channel sales business model.
 Typically, the sales organization represents a merchant, i.e., an organization that manages its demand chain, publishes content and manages order-xs.|